-I'm frequently asked this latter question and the answer was nicely paraphrased by a Cuban friend who I asked to participate in the film.
-Would she agree to be filmed for just a few seconds from behind, while never revealing her face?
+Now the big question.
+The answer was nicely paraphrased by a Cuban friend who I’d asked to participate in the film.
+Would she agree to be filmed, for just a few seconds of screen time, while never revealing her face?
 "No", she replied.
 "It's complicated."
-However unlikely it would be for her to be identified, the ingrained fear became clear to me at that moment.
+However unlikely it would be for her to be identified, she was scared!

-It's dangerous to speak openly against the State in Cuba, and it's been this way for generations.
-Everyone complies, or faces the consequences: not being allowed to work at your job or profession is one of the milder ones; detention, beatings, and prison sentences are others.
+It's dangerous to speak openly in Cuba.
+It's been this way for generations.
+Everyone complies or faces the consequences.
+Not being allowed to work at your job or chosen profession is one of the milder ones.
+Detentions, beatings and prison sentences also happen.

-And so the eyes you see hovering over the Modelo Prison at the film's end are mine.
+And so the eyes you see hovering over the Modelo Prison in the film are...mine.

-The song In Everyone's Eyes started to write itself in my head as I walked along bustling 23rd Street near La Rampa, in Havana.
+The song started to write itself in my head as I walked along bustling 23rd Street where it crosses La Rampa, in Havana.
 I completed it a week or so later in the eastern town of Bayamo where the Cuban national anthem was written.

 During the session, I mentioned that I'd like to make a film of the song.
-And how a friend imagined me walking down the malecon, with women with fruit in their hair on either arm!
+And how a friend had imagined me walking on the Havana malecon, women with fruit in their hair on either side of me!
 I knew that was impossible.
-Participating in a counter-revolutionary video could have terrible consequences for Cubans...
+Blatantly participating that way in a counter-revolutionary video would have consequences...

 "We have a malecon here!
 You can make it in Managua," exclaimed one of the musicians.

-But I know the esplanade along the waterfront in Managua - and the one in Havana, where waves crash over the seawall and fly high in the air, hanging suspended in time before before crashing to the wet pavement.
+I know the esplanade along the waterfront in Managua - and also the one in Havana, where waves crash over the seawall and fly high in the air, hanging suspended in time before before crashing to the wet pavement.
 Where the sea air can be cool and breezy, or blistering hot and stifling.
-And there's people hanging out, walking around...
+Where people are hanging out or walking around.

 There's no place I've ever been that's like Havana.
 Or any other place in Cuba, when you get right down to it.
-With its own twists and turns, warmth and paranoia, rules, and how to get around them.
+With its own twists and turns, warmth and paranoia, rules, and how to circumvent them.

 * * *